Purpose of Root Cause Analysis

 - They want different type of root cause documentation that other techniques provide.

-If your company meets this criteria, consider adopting a new technique to see how it fits with company goals.
+If your company meets these criteria, consider adopting a new technique to see how it fits with company goals.